An Idiot’s Guide to Damascus Steel Knives

 For a lot of history on the development and use of crucible steel, Anne Feuerbach is an anthropologist who studies Medieval crucible steels and has written about a million papers on the topic.

-John Verhoeven and the work he did alongside bladesmith Al Pendray is possibly the most thorough and successful scientific endeavor to recreate genuine Wootz Damascus steel.
+John Verhoeven and the work he did alongside bladesmith Al Pendray was the first successful scientific endeavor to recreate genuine Wootz Damascus steel in the 20th century (that I know of).

 I’ll be referring to them and a few other people throughout this blog, but honestly if you’re just here to learn some history and science, the works I pull from are far more reliable sources than I am.